nawazsharif/nsbd_quiz_platform/api.quiz/README.md

 - **Quiz Management**: Create, manage, and take quizzes with different question types
 - **Course Management**: Create and manage courses with content and progress tracking
 - **Wallet System**: Digital wallet for payments and withdrawals
+- **Transaction Logging**: Comprehensive transaction history and revenue analytics
+- **Revenue Analytics**: Track earnings for creators and platform revenue for admins
 - **Review System**: Rate and review quizzes and courses
 - **Bookmark System**: Bookmark favorite quizzes and courses
 - **Admin Features**: Approval workflows for content moderation